superggbond/mFABIO/docs/documentation/01_About.md

 Contact
 -------------------
-For any questions or feedbacks on FABIO software, please feel free to leave messages on the [github issues](https://github.com/superggbond/mFABIO/issues) or contact me through email: hhzhang@umich.edu
+For any questions or feedbacks on mFABIO software, please feel free to leave messages on the [github issues](https://github.com/superggbond/mFABIO/issues) or contact me through email: hhzhang@umich.edu

 Our group
 -------------------